 These, in general, denote all water heaters with storage capacities of at least two gallons but less storage than their required output capacity.
 Hybrid gas water heaters have smaller condensing burners compared to those of tankless units.
 Having a small burner means you will not need new gas lines to retrofit the heaters into your property.
 The heaters also have only enough storage for their first hour ratings.
 This minimizes the heat loss in stored hot water leading to energy wastage.

 These use your boiler as their primary heat source.
 The heat from the boiler is circulated through coils to heat your water which is then stored in a separate insulated tank.
 Your boiler need not to be turned off and on regularly to heat your water since the tank is insulated thus boosting the heater’s fuel efficiency.
 The heaters have electronic controls that will trigger the flow of heat from your boiler should the water’s temperature fall below a preset reading.

 Solar Water Heaters

 These use solar energy for the heating of your water.
 Your climate, the roof’s orientation, and your home’s required water output are among the variables tasked to determine how much you will save with a solar water heater.
-These heaters are, however, particularly effective when used for three-season water heating with your conventional heater providing hot water for winter months.
+It may be worth contacting your roofing company before getting this installed to ensure you don’t need any repairs or maintenance services.
+These heaters are, however, particularly effective when used for three-season water heating with your conventional heater providing hot water for the winter months.